-Items are for personal use only and cannot be ordered for nonmembers, including family and friends who are also Alterwood Advantage Choice members.
-Members pay not place orders on behalf of another member.
+Items are for personal use only and cannot be ordered for nonmembers, including family and friends who are also Alterwood Advantage Choice Plus members.
+Members may not place orders on behalf of another member.

 The plan pays a quarterly benefit amount of \$35.
 Any unused benefit expires at the end of each quarter and cannot be carried over to the next quarter.